Spokane Home Values: Trends Over The Years & What It Means

 The Spokane housing market has evolved significantly in the past five years:

-These numbers reflect strong demand and a stabilizing trend heading into 2026.
+These numbers reflect strong demand and a stabilizing trend in 2026.

 Several key factors are shaping the Spokane home values trend this year:

-These dynamics suggest that price appreciation is slowing — but not declining — which is key for sellers to understand.
+These dynamics suggest that price appreciation is slowing and declining in some areas — which is key for sellers to understand.

 Are Spokane Homes Appreciating or Stabilizing in 2025?